ietf-wg-acme/acme/draft-ietf-acme-acme.md

 particular case.
 For identifiers where the server already has some public key associated with the domain this attack can be prevented by requiring the client to prove control of the corresponding private key.

+It is RECOMMENDED that the server perform DNS queries and make HTTP and TLS connections from various network perspectives, in order to make MitM attacks harder.

 ## Denial-of-Service Considerations